150+ Rare Words in English

 Ameliorate

-(V) To make something better or more tolerable.
+(V) To make something better or more bearable.

-The new policies were designed to ameliorate the working conditions and improve employee satisfaction.
+The new policies were designed to ameliorate working conditions.

 30.

-His maladroit handling of the situation only made matters worse, as he struggled to find the right words.
+His maladroit handling of the situation only made things worse.

 31.